ajevans99/SpartanSafety/README.md

 # SpartanSafety

 Have you ever felt uneasy on Michigan State’s huge campus?
 Have you ever been in a situation where you felt the MSU police department should be aware of something you have seen?

-Instead of letting whatever you have experienced be unreported, use the app SpartanSafety.
-This app has been designed to let you text MSUPD straight from an app with the description of whatever situation you have witnessed or been in and sends your location to the police, as well.
+Instead of letting whatever you have experienced be unreported, use the SpartanSafety.
+This app has been designed to let you text MSUPD your current location and a description of the problem.
+Help is only a tap away!

-This app is very easy to use and if you ever feel unsafe, there is a way to contact the police with just the click of a button.
-The SpartanSafety app also has a resource page with several phone numbers of people to contact for health, addiction, and safety information.
+The SpartanSafety app also has a resource page with contacts for health, addiction, and safety information.
+Tap to view live updates from MSU and East Lansing Police Department's Twitter pages.
-Another feature of the app is that it has the MSU PD and East Lansing PD twitter connected to the app, so you can get live updates of current situations on MSU campus.

 ## Screenshots
 <img src="Screen%20Shots/Simulator%20Screen%20Shot%20-%20iPhone%208%20-%202017-11-05%20at%2014.54.30.png" width="30%">